tresoldi/ngesh/README.md

 random phylogenetic trees also goes by the name of "simulation methods for phylogenetic trees" or just "simulating phylogenetic trees".

+*Please note that this is both a work in progress and a library intended to be simple, for complex methods see the bibliography and the alternatives here listed*

 In detail with ngesh:

 * trees are returned either as strings in Newick representation or as